yuanchen8911/recdemo/README.md

   <img width="800" src="examples/simple-demo.svg">
 </p>

-## A realistic demo
+## A more realistic demo

-Here's a realstic demo that shows how to use minikube to play with kubernetes on your Mac.
+The following demos shows how to use minikube to play with kubernetes on your Mac.
 - Input: [minikube.demo](examples/minikube.demo)
 - Output: [minikube-demo.svg](examples/minikube-demo.svg)